Devolved, reserved and excepted matters: Devolution of powers

-As a result of the historical and administrative differences between Scotland, Wales and Northern Ireland, matters which are devolved and which are reserved, varies between each country.
+As a result of the historical and administrative differences between Scotland, Wales Northern Ireland and subdivisions in England, matters which are devolved and which are reserved, varies between each country and subdivision in the case of England.

+In Northern Ireland, the Parliament of Northern Ireland was given a general grant of powers with a list of specific reserved matters that were excluded.

 In Northern Ireland, the powers of the Northern Ireland Assembly do not cover reserved matters or excepted matters.

 In Scotland, a list of reserved matters is explicitly listed in the Scotland Act 1998 (and amended by the Scotland Acts of 2012 and 2016).
 Any matter not explicitly listed in the Act is implicitly devolved to the Scottish Parliament.
 The Scottish Parliament controls around 60% of spending in Scotland.
 Any form of revenue raised within the Scottish economy will remain in Scotland, whilst the Scottish Government is permitted to retain the first ten percentage points of VAT collected in Scotland (50% of revenue).
 Additionally, the Scottish Government has control over Air Passenger Duty (the tax to be paid by air travellers leaving Scotland), Aggregates Levy (the power to tax companies involved in extracting aggregates within Scotland) and has additional borrowing powers which permits the Scottish Government to borrow up to 10% of its budget annually.
-The Scottish Government can borrow up to £3.5 billion in additional funding to invest in public services, such as schools, transportation networks and healthcare, amongst other areas.
+The Scottish Government can borrow up to £3.05 billion in additional funding to invest in capital projects, such as schools, transportation networks and hospitals, amongst other areas.

 In Wales, a list of reserved matters is explicitly listed under the provisions of the Wales Act 2017.
 Any matter not explicitly listed in the Act is implicitly devolved to the Senedd.
 Before 2017, a list of matters was explicitly devolved to the then known National Assembly for Wales and any matter not listed in the Act was implicitly reserved to Westminster.
 In Wales, the Welsh Government became responsible for income tax only in 2019, meaning individuals with their permanent residence located in Wales and, as a result, pay Income Tax in Wales, will now pay Welsh rates of Income Tax which is set by the Welsh Government.
 Additionally, the Welsh Government has been granted powers over Land Transaction Tax and Landfill Disposals Tax.

+England

+Devolution in England is sui generis within the United Kingdom with the focus on executive powers while legislative powers remain with the UK Parliament.

+In England powers for Combined authorities and the Greater London Authority are devolved under multiple pieces of legislation, the most recent is the English Devolution and Community Empowerment Act and are collectively referred to as strategic authority.